MethodsAndPractices/vsteam/docs/Get-VSTeamBuildDefinition.md

 With just a project name, this function gets all of the build definitions for that team project.

-You can also specify a particular build defintion by ID.
+You can also specify a particular build definition by ID.

 ## EXAMPLES